 The 325th Civil Engineer Squadron is responsible for Tyndall Air Force Base, Fla., encompassing 128 miles of shoreline and 17,000 acres of commercial forest.
 Tyndall has 1,601 facilities with an approximate replacement cost of more than $1.6 billion.
-The squadron has 84 military, 88 civil service and more than 175 contractor personnel performing the operation, maintenance, repair and construction of real property to effectively sustain Tyndall's land and facilities.
+The squadron has a spread of military, civil service and contractor personnel performing the operation, maintenance, repair and construction of real property to effectively sustain Tyndall's land and facilities.
 Responsibilities include base fire protection service, base readiness, explosive ordnance disposal, environmental programs, natural resource programs, military family housing and real property management.

 The 325th Civil Engineer Squadron was constituted as the 325th Aviation Squadron on Oct.
 6, 1942 and activated on Oct.
 17, 1942.
 The squadron was stationed at Foster Army Air Field, Victoria, Texas, in charge of installation maintenance in support of the advanced single engine flying school for fighter pilots.
 On Feb.
 17, 1943, the 325th Aviation Squadron was relocated to Bryan Army Air Base, Bryan, Texas.
 The 325th Aviation Squadron was disbanded on April 30, 1944.
 It was reconstituted and consolidated with the 325th Installations Squadron, Fighter, All Weather, on May 10, 1948.
 The squadron was relocated to Moses Lake AFB, Wash., on Nov.
 26, 1948, and fire protection, crash and rescue small operations were added to the responsibility of the installations squadron.
 The squadron was relocated to McChord AFB, Wash., in 1950.
 In 1960, the 325th Installations Squadron was redesignated the 325th Civil Engineer Squadron.
 The Lebanon crisis of 1958, Berlin crisis of 1961 and Cuban missile crisis of 1962 demonstrated the need for mobile civil engineer teams ready for immediate deployment.
 As a result, Prime Base Engineer Emergency Force (BEEF) teams were created.
 In 1968, the 325th CES was discontinued and inactivated.
 In 1970, responsibility for the environmental protection program was given to the directorate of Engineering and Services.